 While the Mediterranean coastal strip reports annual rainfall levels of 100-200 mm, central and southern areas can go years without any significant rain.

 Winters are generally warm in Egypt.
 However, it must be noted that desert climates are characterized by abrupt changes, with nights easily becoming extremely cold.
 This should be kept into account when deciding what clothes to pack for an Egyptian holiday.

 When Should I Get a Visa for Egypt?

 Of the millions of visitors that travel to Egypt each year, the vast majority need a visa before they can enter the country and enjoy their holiday.
 There are plenty of Egyptian visa types available depending on the traveler’s specific circumstances — such as their nationality, reasons for traveling, etc.

-In order to strengthen border control and encourage international tourism, Egypt has recently launched a new electronic visa.
+In order to strengthen border control and encourage international tourism, the Egyptian Government has recently launched an Egyptian electronic visa.
 The application only takes minutes and can be completed from any device that has access to the internet.
 It takes up to 7 days for the Egyptian authorities to process the eVisa application and therefore, you should apply at least a week prior to departure.
 Keep in mind that if your application misses information or supporting documents, this may result in delays.